MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-helidon-java-app-with-maven-plugin.md

 #Customer intent: As a Java developer, I want to deploy MicroProfile apps to Azure so that I don't have to deal with app server configuration and management.
 ---

-# Deploy a Helidon Web App to Azure App Service with Maven
+# Deploy a Helidon web app to Azure App Service with Maven

 In this quickstart, you use the [Maven Plugin for Azure App Service Web Apps](https://github.com/microsoft/azure-maven-plugins/blob/develop/azure-webapp-maven-plugin/README.md) to deploy a Helidon application to [Azure App Service on Linux](/azure/app-service/containers/).
 Choose Java SE deployment over [Tomcat and WAR files](/azure/app-service/containers/quickstart-java) when you want to consolidate your app's dependencies, runtime, and configuration into a single deployable artifact.